Abdi Garad: Distribution

-In Somalia the majority of the Population is estimated to be 80k 100k clan reside in the Sool region while they have a significant presence in Jubaland in the south.
-In Ethiopia clan settles in Somali region.
-The Qayaad inhabit Dharkayn Genyo, kalad, Domco, Dhummay and Dabataag [Dhumay Saaxmeegag Wanagsan dameeercad Ankara Tuurgasangas towns in Somalia and Ethiopia.
-Las Anod the regional capital of Sool also hosts a large section of the clan.
+In Somalia the majority of the clan reside in the Sool region, with a significant presence in Jubaland in the south.
+In Ethiopia, the clan lives in the Somali region.

+The clan ihabits the following settlements: Docmo, Dharkayn Geenyo, Dhummay, Dabataag, Kalcad (Xargaga) and Las Anod.

-Clan Tree
+Clan tree

 The following is a breakdown of the main sub-clans of Qayaad.